-Identifying and evaluating risks that might endanger the Group's existence (but where losses are highly unlikely to be realized) and areas where losses are more likely to arise frequently (but have only limited impact) are important aspects of operational risk management.
+Identifying and evaluating risks that might endanger the Group's existence (but the occurrence of which is highly improbable) and areas where losses are more likely to arise more frequently (but have only limited impact) are important aspects of operational risk management.

 Operational risk assessment is executed in a structured and Group-wide uniform manner according to risk categories such as business processes and event types.
 Moreover, risk assessment applies to new products as well.
 All Group units grade the impact of high probability/low impact events and low probability/high impact incidents according to their estimation of the loss potential for the next year and in the next ten years.
-Low probability/high impact events are quantified by a Group-wide analytical tool with specific scenarios.
-Individual Group units furthermore run additional scenarios depending on their individual risk profile and local specifics.
+Low probability/high impact events are quantified by a Group-wide analytical tool using specific scenarios.
+Individual Group units furthermore run additional scenarios depending on their individual risk profile and specific local conditions.